Tya Language Specification

 interface Timestamped

-self.created_at = Time.now()
+self.created_at = Time().now()

 class Account implements Named, Timestamped

-self.name_value = name
+self.name_value = account_name

 super()